robertguetzkow/blender-python-examples/add-ons/install-dependencies/README.md

 ## The user's perspective

 The user installs the add-on through the user preferences (*Edit > Preferences > Add-ons*).
-They might check the sidebar where they expect the find the add-on's operators, but find the panel with the installation instructions instead.
+They might check the sidebar where they expect to find the add-on's operators, but find the panel with the installation instructions instead.
-Hence they go back to the preferences, open the detail section of the add-on and press the button to install the dependencies.
-Once the install is completed the tab in the sidebar shows all operators as expected.
+Hence they go back to the preferences, open the details section of the add-on and press the button to install the dependencies.
+Once the install is completed the tab in the sidebar shows all operators as expected

 ## Additional Information